Arizona has a rich history in Thoroughbred and Quarter Horse racing.

 In 1940, Rillito Park Race track was built on the grounds of the Rukin Jelks stud farm in the heart of Tucson, Arizona and has long been recognized as the birthplace of Quarter Horse racing.
 The initial track consisted of a 3/8th mile straightaway, which later became the model for the “chute system” used in modern day quarter horse racing.
 In 1954, Rillito added a 5/8ths mile oval and has since been the southern Arizona home of Thoroughbred and Quarter Horse racing.
 In 2012, Rillito Park Race Track was listed on the National Register of Historic Places.

 In Yavapai County, Prescott Downs, a small 5/8th oval track in the heart of downtown Prescott, began racing in 1943.
 The racetrack was located on the famous rodeo grounds that hosted The World’s Oldest Rodeo, which was part of the Prescott Frontier Days.
 Over the years, summer racing became so popular that it eventually outgrew the small fairgrounds and in 2001 moved to the newly built Yavapai Downs Race track, a 120-acre facility located in Prescott Valley, Arizona.
-In 2011, the track closed its doors due to funding issues, but just recently was purchased by Phoenix-area investors who plan on opening the facility in the summer of 2019 as Arizona Downs.
+In 2011, the track closed its doors due to funding issues, but just recently was purchased by Phoenix-area investors who opened the facility in the summer of 2019 as Arizona Downs.